-Bonuses for 1997 generally were awarded in amounts substantially above the targeted bonus levels for executive officers.
-The bonuses awarded for 1997 were based on the Corporation significantly exceeding the targeted levels for sales, net income and return on assets under the Corporation's bonus plan.
-Although the Corporation did not exceed the targeted level for cash flow under the Corporation's bonus plan in 1997, the Compensation Committee considered that the slight decline in cash flow was necessary to support the Corporation's 33% increase in sales in 1997 over the prior year.
-In making the bonus determinations, the Compensation Committee also considered the Corporation's successful integration during 1997 of a business acquired in 1996 that contributed to the substantial increase in sales.
+Bonuses for 1998 generally were awarded in amounts above the targeted bonus levels for executive officers.
+The bonuses awarded for 1998 were based on the Corporation exceeding the targeted levels for net income and cash flow, while approximately meeting the targeted levels for sales and return on assets, under the Corporation's bonus plan.
+In making the bonus awards in 1998, the Compensation Committee also considered the Corporation's successful integration of a business acquired during the year and the Corporation's successful disposition of its wireless communications equipment subsidiary.

 Stock option awards are made periodically to provide management with an ownership interest in the Corporation and significant stock-based performance compensation.
 Stock option awards are made based on the responsibilities and performance of the particular executive officers, and are designed to provide a substantial portion, which could range up to 50%, of total compensation in a form tied directly to the Corporation's stock performance.
 All stock options are granted at the market price of the Corporation's common stock on the date of grant and, as such, will have value only in the event of an increase in the Corporation's stock price.
-Stock options were granted in 1997 to Mr. Barkeley in order to provide him with an incentive to remain in the employment of the Corporation at least until December 31, 1998, and to Mr. Berenato in connection with his promotion to Chief Executive Officer of the Corporation.